China Scholarship Council

 Can Notre Dame offer a fellowship to a current ND graduate student from China?

 Yes.
-Current students at Notre Dame can apply for the CSC scholarship through the Chinese consulate in Chicago if they are currently enrolled in the final year of a master’s program, or if they are enrolled in the first year of a doctoral program.
+Current students at Notre Dame can apply for the CSC scholarship through the Chinese consulate in Chicago if they are currently enrolled in the final year of a master’s program.

 Are there any CSC restrictions regarding a scholarship recipient’s program of study?